Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-A tour of Hattingley Valley includes an explanation of the production processes involved to create traditional method sparkling wine, from harvesting the grapes all the way through to the fermentations and finally the bottling process.
-This is followed by (the best part of course) a tasting from their current range.
+A tour of Hattingley Valley includes an explanation of the production processes involved to create the traditional method sparkling wine, from harvesting the grapes all the way through to the fermentations and finally the bottling process.
+This is followed by (the best part of course) a tasting of their current range.

 Tours must be pre-booked and run throughout the year, except during the busy harvest which takes place from mid-September to mid-November.